DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/readme.md

 ![Honors Logo](https://github.com/DataAnalyticsinStudentHands/DASH-Documentation/blob/master/assets/img/honors.png)

-## Honors IT Documentation Repository
+## Honors IT Documentation

-Our online documentation can be found at [Honors FreshService](http://honorscollege.freshservice.com) The folder struture here mimics the structure inside the our FreshService Solutions section.
+Our online documentation can be found at [Honors FreshService](http://honorscollege.freshservice.com) The folder struture here mimics the structure inside the FreshService "Solutions" section.

 To get started: